 e) that Resolution 165 (Rev. Dubai, 2018) of the Plenipotentiary Conference sets firm submission deadlines for proposals from participants in conferences and assemblies of the Union, sets a firm submission deadline for secretariat documents, and applies to the RA;

-f) that Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference establishes the appointment procedure and the maximum term of office for Chairmen and Vice-Chairmen of Sector Advisory Groups, SGs and other groups;
+f) that Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes the appointment procedure and the maximum term of office for Chairmen and Vice-Chairmen of Sector Advisory Groups, SGs and other groups;

-g) that Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;
+g) that Resolution 191 (Rev. Bucharest 2022) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;

+h) that Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes methods and approaches for the use of the six official languages of the Union on an equal footing;

-h) that the General Rules of Conferences, Assemblies and Meetings of the Union have been adopted by the Plenipotentiary Conference, noting
+i) that the General Rules of Conferences, Assemblies and Meetings of the Union have been adopted by the Plenipotentiary Conference, noting

 that the Director of the Radiocommunication Bureau (BR) is authorized by this Resolution, in close cooperation with RAG when needed, to periodically issue updated versions of guidelines on working methods which complement and are additional to this Resolution,